rust-lang/rfcs/text/0000-unless-until.md

     `until`.

-    The negative words may lead casual readers to form improper assumptions about control flow, inducing confusion or stutter when reading in more depth
+    The negative words may lead casual readers to form improper assumptions about control flow, inducing confusion or stutter when reading in more depth.

+    If this RFC is accepted, the compiler MAY choose to add a lint warning that is raised whenever an `unless !` or `unless { a } else { b }` construct is encountered, and suggest changing them to an `if` or `if { b } else { a }`, respectively.

 - Patterns *cannot* have interior bindings.